 Spring is a great time to go through your site and pick up this scattered debris, cleaning up what Old Man Winter has left behind.

 You might even notice some crushed plant material.
 Be patient and keep an eye on these plants to make sure they recover through spring.

-Accumulating snow and ice may remain on your lawn for long periods through winteras well as those large piles of snow which have been cleared from sidewalks and driveways.
+Accumulating snow and ice may remain on your lawn for long periods through winter as well as those large piles of snow that have been cleared from sidewalks and driveways.

 The first spots you notice may be brown.
 Once your soil temperature is about 55 degrees Fahrenheit, apply grass seed into these areas after removing dead material and scratching soil surface to encourage germination and fill in holes.